Written by: Michael Den Boer on September 24th, 2011

 Cannibal Holocaust is not an easy film to watch and outside of its shocking images most of them dealing with animal cruelty there is little left in the way of entertainment.
 It has been nearly twenty five years since Ruggero Deodato directed this notorious film which all but ended his career as a filmmaker, he has spent his time churning out B films and TV movies since Cannibal Holocaust.

 Cannibal Holocaust comes on a 50 GB dual layer BluRay.
 The film is presented in a 1080 progressive anamorphic widescreen.
 This release comes with two versions, the ‘original’ edit and a ‘reduced animal cruelty’ edit.
 Though billed as the ‘original’ edit, it appears that is at least one minor trim involving animal cruelty removed from this version.
 Quality wise both transfers look comparable.
 Colors look nicely saturated, flesh tones look healthy, black and contrast levels look very good throughout.
-Details look crisp, there are no problems with compression and DNR is kept in check.
+Details look crisp and though there are no problems with compression, this release has some of the same issues that have plagued far too many Italian films that have been released on Blu-Ray.

 This release comes with two audio options, one for each version included with this release.
 Dialog comes through clearly, everything sounds balanced and the more ambient aspects of the soundtrack are well represented.
 It should be noted that there are some instances in which the dialog is in Italian only and there moments do come with English subtitles.